 This evening, we learned that we should have dressed the babies warmer for the evening (at least in early May in California this was necessary) and that our daughter would have benefited from some baby headphones to block out some noise, like these https://www.amazon.com/Alpine-Muffy-Baby-Ear-Defenders/dp/B07KCKWGSG/katieandkrist-20

-Our second day at Disneyland with a toddler and infant went even smoother.
+Our second day at Disneyland with babies went even smoother.
 We had caught on to how to effectively use our Genie+ feature (check out this Youtube Video if you want an engaging video on how to use the app https://www.youtube.com/watch?v=oOUoxKF9xbA&t=1460s).
 We had a rhythm down for taking turns with the baby and taking our toddler on rides.
 We moved quickly between attractions utilizing any wait times with mobile ordering food or planning our next steps.
 Things came a lot easier our second day as we had worked out a lot of kinks from the previous day in the park.

 THINGS WE DID RIGHT AND THINGS WE WOULD DO DIFFERENTLY

 As far as things we did that were a good idea, I would recommend the following:

 - Bring a larger backpack with ALL the essentials (spare clothes, diapers, wipes, snacks, extra water) and bring a small fanny pack that has the bare necessities and valuables (a single diaper, a ziplock baggie of wipes, and your wallet).
 Do this so that you can ditch the backpack with your stroller and avoid carrying that weight with you all day.